leleogere/detecting-notational-errors-in-digital-music-scores/README.md

 git checkout afc815c75c42e83a79c03feb6da8a35e77d4c6b8
 ```

-You will also need the exact version of Partitura specified in the `requirements.txt` file (1.7.0),
+You will also need the exact version of Partitura specified in the `pyproject.toml` file (1.7.0),
 as some errors can be caused by Partitura issues.

 To reproduce the results in table 2 of the paper, simply run the following command: